 All of these involve sharing with a dog that is already infected.
-Your dog can also get this disease by licking the face of a human that is carrying the disease and if he shares a crowded space such as a kennel with other dogs who are carrying the disease.
+Your dog can also get this disease by licking the face of a human that is carrying the disease, and if they share a crowded space such as a kennel with other dogs who are carrying the disease.

-If you want poor Rover to have any chance of surviving the flesh-eating disease, it must be diagnosed as quickly as possible so that treatment can be started.
-The problem is that since the symptoms of this disease are very similar to those found in several others it can often be missed.
+If you want your companion to have any chance of surviving the flesh-eating disease, it must be diagnosed as quickly as possible so that treatment can be started.
+The problem is that since the symptoms of this disease are very similar to those found in several others, it can often be missed.

 How Do I Treat My Dog's Flesh Eating Disease?

-The most important part of treating your dog for his flesh-eating disease is that treatment needs to be started as soon as possible and that it requires an aggressive form of treatment.
-Your vet should start out by giving Rover an intravenous antibiotic such as amoxicillin-clavulanate or clindamycin.
-After the results of the culture are back and confirmed positive, he may try a different antibiotic.
+The most important part of treating your dog for flesh-eating disease is that veterinary care needs to be started as soon as possible and that the condition requires an aggressive form of treatment.
+Your vet should start out by giving your dog an intravenous antibiotic such as amoxicillin-clavulanate or clindamycin.
+After the results of the culture are back and confirmed positive, the vet may try a different antibiotic.
 Other forms of treatment may include: